-- Skullcandy Riff: This budget on-ear headset offers a colorful design, comfortable ear pads, and a sound signature for bass enthusiasts—all for $14 at Amazon, meaning you have enough left over to buy lunch.
+- Skullcandy Riff: This budget on-ear headset offers a colorful design, pretty comfortable ear pads, and a sound signature for bass enthusiasts—all for $14 at Amazon, meaning you have enough left over to buy lunch.

-- Sony MDR-ZX110NC: With basic noise cancelling functionality, coupled with a clean sound signature, this pair of headphones is cheap (at $29.99 at Best Buy), capable, and portable.
+- Sony MDR-ZX110NC: With basic noise canceling functionality coupled with a clean sound signature, this pair of headphones is cheap (at $29.99 at Best Buy), capable, and portable.